The Robert Stephenson Lifting Bridge and its wanderings

 BY ORDER

-So movement of wagons across the bridge and into the sidings was by horse haulage, though in the last few years of use it is reported that an adapted tractor was used.
-Locomotives would have been too heavy and would not have crossed this bridge.
+Due to the weight restriction, movement of wagons across the bridge and into the sidings was originally by horse haulage, though in the last few years of use it is reported that an adapted tractor was used to propel wagons across.
+Normal locomotives would have been too heavy and would not have crossed this bridge.

-The bridge was raised and lowered manually by the mechanism from the hut on the right and carried a branch from the main line, off to the right, to sidings at Soar Lane Old Wharf and Pingle Wharf, over to the left.
+The bridge was raised and lowered manually by the mechanism from the hut on the right in the photograph above.
+A branch from the main line, off to the right, was carried over the bridge to sidings at Soar Lane Old Wharf and Pingle Wharf off to the left.
 Behind the lifting bridge is the ornate Soar Lane road bridge.
-Due to the relatively light construction of the lifting bridge it had a weight limit of 12 tons, so locomotives were not allowed across and wagons were drawn by horses and in latter days by a tractor.
+Due to the relatively light construction of the lifting bridge it had a weight limit of 12 tons, so normal locomotives were not allowed across and wagons were drawn by horses and in latter days pushed by a tractor.
+Being counterbalanced the bridge could be raised and lowered by hand crank in the shed on the right, though unfortunately no photographs of this mechanism are known to exist.

 Another view of the Stephenson lifting bridge, from a negative in my collection, taken in 1961 by an unknown photographer.
 Of note is the support on the canal towpath for the bridge when it is in the lowered position.